michaelgrn/michaelgrn.github.io/README.md

 You can then connect to http://localhost:4000 to browse the site.

+## Accessibility Notes

+**Our web page must be accessible**, by Idaho state law and Boise State University policy.

+The [WebAIM Accessibility Evaluation Tool](https://wave.webaim.org/) is useful for checking accessibility.

+Some points to help:

+- Use semantic markup.
+Using Markdown instead of custom HTML whenever possible helps a lot with this.
+- All images must have ALT text.
+If an image is purely decorative, give it empty alt text to signal that it is deliberately a decorative image.

 ## Adding Publications

 To add a publication, add a new Markdown file in the `_pubs` directory.
 Do **not** add it to `pubs`; this is for managing output.